loganmeetsworld/lights_on_wa/README.md

   - A working trello can be found [here](trello) as well as a repo [here](repo).

 1. __Optional__:
-  - Technology selections: PostgresSql for the data, Ruby on Rails for the backend, Javascript and [d3](d3tut) for the frontend, Python for the web scrapper, possibly Twillio for emails
+  - Technology selections: MySQL for the data, Ruby on Rails for the backend, Javascript and [d3](d3tut) for the frontend, Python for the web scrapper, and AWS OpsWorks for deployment.
-  - Wireframes: None, yet.

 [repo]: https://github.com/loganmeetsworld/lights_on_wa
 [pdc]: pdc.wa.gov